Taking Woodstock

 Taking Woodstock is a 2009 American historical musical comedy-drama film about the Woodstock Festival of 1969, directed by Ang Lee.
-The screenplay by James Schamus is based on the memoir Taking Woodstock: A True Story of a Riot, a Concert, and a Life by Elliot Tiber and Tom Monte.
+The screenplay by James Schamus is based on the memoir Taking Woodstock: A True Story of a Riot, a Concert and a Life by Elliot Tiber and Tom Monte.
 The film premiered at the 2009 Cannes Film Festival, and opened in New York and Los Angeles on August 26, 2009, before its wide theatrical release two days later.
 It received mixed reviews and was a box office failure.

 Plot

-Set in 1969, the film is based on the true story of Elliot Tiber (Demetri Martin), an aspiring Greenwich Village interior designer whose parents, Jake (Henry Goodman) and Sonia (Imelda Staunton), own the small dilapidated El Monaco Resort in White Lake, in the town of Bethel, New York.
+Set in 1969, the film is based on the true story of Elliot Tiber, an aspiring Greenwich Village interior designer whose parents, Jake and Sonia, own the small dilapidated El Monaco Resort in White Lake, in the town of Bethel, New York.
 A hippie theater troupe, The Earthlight Players, rents the barn, but can hardly pay any rent.
 Due to financial trouble, the motel may have to be closed, but Elliot pleads with the local bank not to foreclose on the mortgage and Sonia delivers a tirade about her struggles as a Russian refugee.
 The family is given until the end of the summer to pay up.

 Elliot plans to hold a small musical festival, and has, for $1, obtained a permit from the town's chamber of commerce (of which he is also the president).
-When he hears that the organizers of the Woodstock Festival face opposition against the originally planned location, he offers his permit and the motel accommodations to organizer Michael Lang (Jonathan Groff).
-A neighbor, Max Yasgur (Eugene Levy), provides his nearby farm land; first they agree on a fee of $5,000, but after realizing how many people will come, Yasgur demands $75,000, which the organizers reluctantly accept.
+When he hears that the organizers of the Woodstock Festival face opposition against the originally planned location, he offers his permit and the motel accommodations to organizer Michael Lang.
+A neighbor, Max Yasgur, provides his nearby farm land; first they agree on a fee of $5,000, but after realizing how many people will come, Yasgur demands $75,000, which the organizers reluctantly accept.
 Elliot comes to agreement about the fee for the motel more smoothly.
 Initial objections by his mother quickly disappear when she sees the cash paid in advance.

 Elliot and Yasgur encounter a little bit of expected opposition.
 The local diner refuses to serve Elliot anymore, inspectors target the motel (and only his) for building code violations, and some local boys paint a swastika and hate words on the motel.
 However, resistance quickly dissolves in the tidal wave of peace and love (and commerce) brought to the area.
 The Tiber family works hard serving the massive influx of visitors and become wealthy in the process.
-A cross-dressing veteran, Vilma (Liev Schreiber), is hired as a security guard.
+A cross-dressing veteran, Vilma, is hired as a security guard.
 Elliot also struggles with hiding his homosexuality from his family, when he connects romantically with one of the event organizers staying at the motel.